mahuntington/ec2postgres/README.md

 https://github.com/mahuntington/ec2postgres/assets/981450/73b4196d-ccbf-45c8-aeef-affac44247df

-1. After creation, click on Connect to instance
+1. After creation, wait a few minutes for the installation of the tools to complete and click on Connect to instance
 1. From EC2 Dashboard:

     1. Resources: click Instances (running)